 How far in advance should I apply to volunteer with Mercy Ships?

 If possible, applications should be sent in for processing at least 3 to 6 months in advance.
 For some positions and for some time periods, additional time is required.

 Can I apply if I am not a Christian or currently not attending a church?

-Mercy Ships welcomes short term volunteers who would like to give of their time, efforts, and expertise, regardless of religion.
+Mercy Ships welcomes short-term volunteers who would like to give of their time, efforts, and expertise, regardless of religion.
 We regularly have non-Christians and/or those who are not currently a member of a church apply to volunteer.
-Although the vast majority of our staff and volunteers are followers of Jesus, we will consider all applicants.
+Although most of our staff and volunteers are followers of Jesus, we will consider all applicants.
 There are certain leadership positions where we do require the candidate to be a Christian and to be a strong spiritual leader in order to lead prayer meetings and lead their teams spiritually.
 All volunteers must have a lifestyle consistent with our Core Values and be willing to adhere to our Code of Conduct.